zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `delivery view` command is as follows:

 1. The command `delivery view DELIVERY_ID` is entered by the user (e.g. `delivery view 1`).
-2. `LogicManager` calls the `AddressBookParser#parseCommand()` with `delivery view 1`.
+2. `LogicManager` calls the `AddressBookParser#parseCommand` with `delivery view DELIVERY_ID` as input.
-3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryViewCommandParser` calling `DeliveryViewCommandParser#parse()` to parse the remaining input after the command word has been removed (i.e. the command arguments).
+3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryViewCommandParser` thereafter calling `DeliveryViewCommandParser#parse` to parse the command arguments.
-4. `DeliveryViewCommandParser` will parse the arguments, and return a new instance of `DeliveryViewCommand` with the parsed `DELIVERY_ID`.
+4. `DeliveryViewCommandParser` will parse the arguments, and return a new instance of `DeliveryViewCommand`.
+This instance is then returned to the `LogicManager`.
-5. `LogicManager` calls `DeliveryViewCommand#execute()`, first checking if the user is logged in by calling `Model#getUserLoginStatus()`.
+5. `LogicManager` calls `DeliveryViewCommand#execute` with the Model instance as input, which checks if the user is logged in by calling
+   `Model#getUserLoginStatus`.
-6. If the status is not false, it attempts to fetch the `Delivery` with the specified `DELIVERY_ID`, using `Model#getDelivery(DELIVERY_ID)` and returns the delivery if found.
+6. Thereafter, the `DeliveryViewCommand` instance fetches the `Delivery` with the specified `DELIVERY_ID` from `Model`, calling `Model#getDelivery`.
-7. It creates and returns a new `CommandResult` with the result of the execution.
+7. Finally, `DeliveryViewCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram illustrates the `delivery view` command sequence: